 Palliative care can occur at any point in life, for any duration, and it can occur in conjunction with curative care.
 Hospice care, which includes palliative care, is designed to provide comfort and dignity in the last six months of a patient’s life.

-Research suggests that earlier initiation of palliative care at the end of life has a positive impact on patient and family satisfaction with the care they receive, patient perceptions of pain, and even patient survival rates.
+Research suggests that earlier initiation of palliative care has a positive impact on patient and family satisfaction with the care they receive, patient perceptions of pain, and even patient survival rates.
 A hospice patient who chooses to discontinue hospice services can continue to receive palliative care.

 Palliative care has been proven effective in improving quality of life.
 When your symptoms are controlled, and you feel like someone is there to listen, you feel better and live better.
-Palliative consults result in lower healthcare costs, because they may make you feel well enough to choose to stay out of the hospital and say no to unnecessary tests and treatment; at some point, more treatment does not equal better care.
+Palliative consults result in lower healthcare costs, because they may help you to feel well enough to choose to stay out of the hospital and decline tests or treatments that don’t align with your goals.

 How Does VITAS Approach Palliative Care?

 At VITAS, palliative care begins with a plan uniquely tailored by an interdisciplinary team to meet the needs of the patient.
-The team can work with newly diagnosed patients and those struggling with the after-effects of curative therapies.
-Some members of the palliative team may be board certified in hospice and palliative medicine; others range from chaplains to acupuncturists.
+The team can work with newly diagnosed patients and those struggling with the effects or after-effects of curative therapies.
+Some members of the palliative team may be board certified in hospice and palliative medicine; others range from chaplains to social workers.